chanan/BlazorStrap/README.md

 * Tooltip - use popover.js?
 * Modal - Close by clicking the Esc key
 * Modal - Will currently "clobber" body classes
+* Events on all components that need it (Modal for example)
+* Allow for arbitrary attributes on all components